epipolarity/Decode-Drawings-V5/readme.md

 Changing these parameters while a video is being decoded will have no effect until the next video is loaded.
 They also have no effect until a data file is loaded, but changing them will automatically trigger reloading the current data file if one is selected, which gives the illusion of them having an instant effect in that case.

-These parameters are preset with good default values that I have determined through manual trial and error, normally starting from sensible estimates.
+These parameters are preset with good default values that I have determined through manual trial and error, starting from sensible estimates.

 - **Smoothing**: Default 0.9
 Smoothing is applied to the calculated centroid and radius of the balls in subsequent frames, before further processing is applied.